alexhogberg/slash-afterwork/README.md

 Once everything is deployed you are ready to run commands to slash-afterwork.
 Not suprisingly, the slash command is:

 `/afterwork`

+The bot gives both private messages and public messages.
+The only two possibilities of sending a public message is either when you create an after work or deletes one.

 Only running `/afterwork` will give you the available options.